stdm/stdm.github.io/service.md

   * Invited talk at **Schweizerische Technische Fachschule Winterthur**, Steckborn, Switzerland, October 23, 2026

   * Keynote at Fachtagung der Schweizerischen Kirchen on **10 rules for the digital world**, Paulusakademie Zurich, Switzerland, October 20, 2026

+  * Invited talk "What to make of AI: On technology, worldview, and who we are becoming" at **ICF Business Small Group**, Winterthur, Switzerland, October 15, 2026

   * Invited talk at "Sternstunde", **Christen bei Daimler & Benz**, online, October 07, 2026